 College Factual identified the Bachelor’s in Health Care Administration at Stonehill College as the No. 1 program in the nation for Health & Medical Administrative Services.
 Stonehill College creates strong foundations with lower-level courses in American Sign Language, Health Care Foundations, and AIDS and Emerging Infections.
 The curriculum challenges upper-level students with advanced lessons in Health Care Finance, Supply Chain Management, and Leadership.

-Faculty members test student competencies with real-world cases through the required senior seminar.
-A 400-hour internship, completed between the junior and senior years, prepares each student for a health care job.
 Stonehill College has connected interns with organizations like the American Cancer Society and Yale-New Haven Hospital.
 The BS in Health Care Administration has led to alumni careers with organizations such as Blue Cross Blue Shield of Massachusetts and the Leukemia & Lymphoma Society.

 University of Wisconsin-Milwaukee

 The University of Wisconsin-Milwaukee provides a good launching pad for graduates of its Bachelor of Science in Health Care Administration program.
 U.S. News & World Report promotes the school’s academic reputation with a No. 293 rank among National Universities for 2019-2020.
-The Milwaukee metro area features major health care employers like Aurora Health Care, Froedtert Health, and Ascension.
+The Milwaukee metro area features major healthcare employers like Aurora Health Care, Froedtert Health, and Ascension.

 The College of Health Sciences requires a 2.5 GPA in general education courses as a prerequisite for the major.
 Prospective majors also need to complete six required courses ranging from Public Speaking to Health Care Delivery in the United States.
 Upper-level students advance to courses on Health Care Process Measurement, Principles of Marketing, and Reimbursement Systems.